 The flourishing pearl business collapsed once artificial pearls became possible in the 1930s.
 This resulted in much of Dubai’s population, which relied on the pearling industry, to migrate.

 This changed with the discovery of oil in 1966.
 However, its reserves are limited and Dubai’s rulers turned to other industries to help the economy.
 In the 1980s, Dubai became free-trade and also opened a tax-free infotech hub to attract technology companies.
 Media, finance and maritime projects followed.
 Massive investments saw Dubai grow into a global financial centre.

 I’d say that’s some pretty impressive growth right there.
 Where is this city headed into the future?

-If you’ve enjoyed learning about these Dubai facts and learnt something new, please take a moment to share it on social media.
+If you’ve enjoyed reading these Dubai facts and learnt something new, please take a moment to share it on social media.

 Tell me guys, which destination would you like to hear about next?

 Until the next set of wonderful, weird, interesting destination facts,